firebase/firebase-ios-sdk/AppleSilicon.md

 Remember: now you need to manually add `-ObjC` to avoid a runtime crash.
-This CocoaPods issue has been fixed in [CocoaPods/CocoaPods#10234](https://github.com/CocoaPods/CocoaPods/pull/10234) but has not been included in a CocoaPods release yet.
+This CocoaPods issue has been fixed in [CocoaPods/CocoaPods#10234](https://github.com/CocoaPods/CocoaPods/pull/10234) and is merged for the upcoming CocoaPods 1.10.1 patch release.

 ### Performance